Seanrk06/Website/readme.md

-Welcome to the Engineer Connect Website repository!
-Vist https://engineerconnect.github.io/Website/ to see the live page
+Welcome to the Engineer Connect Website repository, vist https://engineerconnect.github.io/Website/ to see the live page!